Château Bouscaut Pessac-Léognan rouge 2018 - Grand Cru Classé

 Wine rated (2020 guide) 92/100

 Medium garnet red.
-The bouquet is elegant, with good intensity and fairly balanced.
-The aging is certainly noticeable, but the fruity intensity is so pleasant that the whole is harmonious.
-On the palate, the wine is delicious, almost smooth, with perfectly integrated tannins.
-A Bouscaut that is already tempting thanks to its freshness.
-2025-2036
+The bouquet is elegant, with good intensity and a nice balance.
+While the aging is clearly evident, the fruitiness is so pleasant that the wine comes across as harmonious overall.
+On the palate, the wine is delicious, almost velvety, with perfectly integrated tannins.
+A Bouscaut that is already appealing thanks to its freshness.
+2025–2036

 The Wine Cellar Insider - Jeff Leve